Understanding Wobblers and What You Can do About It

 Depending on the severity of an individual case, traditional treatments range from surgery to medical management.
-It’s important to note that because wobblers affect a dog’s neck, it is necessary to use a chest harness instead of a neck lease to prevent further injury or pain.
+It’s important to note that because Wobblers issues affect a dog’s neck, it is necessary to use a chest harness instead of a collar-attached Leash (for ‘dog walk’ needs) to prevent further injury or pain.

 Diet plays a critical role in slowing the progress of wobblers syndrome.
 The natural anti-inflammatory properties of NZYMES® Antioxidant Treats or Granules have been found to be extremely beneficial to dogs with wobblers.
 Please read this story about Zelda Mae as an example, OR see a very short story about ARIES.

-Changing to a holistic diet, along with adding NZYMES® Antioxidant Granules to a daily feeding routine can provide significant relief for your dog.
+Changing to a healthier, more holistic diet, along with adding NZYMES® Antioxidant Granules to a daily feeding routine can provide significant improvement for your dog’s chance to live a more normal lifestyle.
 More detailed information about wobblers and a great suggested feed program can be found by clicking here.